sentrychris/psmonitor/README.md

 - Separate threads are used to achieve non-blocking behaviour for blocking calls (e.g. `get_cpu()`, `get_memory()`) by offloading them to the executor thread pool.

 - During the packing process, UPX is used to compress the executable, resulting in a file size that is ~10MB smaller.

+#### Threading

+psmonitor uses three threading models:

+- Tornado's `IOLOOp` async concurrency for non-blocking coroutine execution.
+- `ThreadPoolExecutor` for offloading tasks e,g, `psutil` calls like `get_cpu()`.
+- `threading.Thread` in the GUI client and for embedding the server and websocket client into the GUI process.

+`get_cpu()` and similar functions are CPU-bound or blocking I/O. Therefore these tasks are offloaded to a worker thread in `ThreadPoolExecutor`, allowing the Tornado `IOLoop` to remain non-blocking and continue handling other connections and events.

+##### In the GUI
+`threading.Thread` is used to start both the Tornado server and the websocket client in the background so they do not block the GUI's `mainloop()`, which requires the main thread.

 ## Connecting to the headless server from your own app